 Additional question about virtual currency transactions

 One new question added to Form 1040-SR concerns cryptocurrency options: "At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"
 The IRS is trying to make sure virtual currency transactions, such as Bitcoin purchases, are being reported.
-Their goal is to collect the taxes due on these transactions by requiring you to disclose if you made any.
+Their goal is to collect the taxes due on these transactions by requiring you to disclose if you made any transactions.

 Additional above-the-line charitable contributions deduction